 Super-deduction: Government’s u-turn will benefit property landlords

-And finally, expenditure needs to be incurred on or after 1 April 2021 but before 1 April 2023.
-Expenditure is treated as incurred when an unconditional obligation to pay arises.
-However, the Chancellor did specify that any contracts entered into before 3 March 2021, regardless of when the unconditional obligation arises, will not qualify for the new relief.
+He concludes: ‘To qualify, expenditure needs to be incurred – which means an unconditional obligation to pay has arisen – on or after 1 April 2021 but before 1 April 2023 on ‘new and unused’ plant and machinery, but the Chancellor has said that any contracts entered into before 3 March 2021, regardless of when the unconditional obligation arises, will not qualify for the new relief.’

 For further information please contact your usual adviser.